sivann/kafkatop/README.md

 * A brief with topic and partitions lists and consumer group statuses
 * Rate of events written to topics
 * Rate of events consumed by consumer groups, per topic
-* Shows LAG per consumer group and topic
+* LAG per consumer group and topic
-* Calculates ETA for each consumer group to consume the remaining topic events
+* ETA for each consumer group to consume the remaining topic events

+Supports:
+* Name filtering
-* Supports multiple topics/consumer group
+* Multiple topics/consumer group
-* Supports showing only troublesome groups
+* Showing only troublesome groups, useful if you have hundreds
-* Supports exporting status in json for mass health surveillance of remote hosts
+* Exporting status in json for mass health surveillance of remote hosts